breakstate/smile_platform_dev/README.md

 **HTTP request type:** PUT
 **End point:** [url]/api/motivational
 **Body:** description, tags
 **Note:** tags will be comma delimited and the string needs to be built on the front end.
 Tags are not high priority, only important for stretch goals.
+No logic to support tags currently.

 #### Delete motivational entry
 **HTTP request type:** DELETE